garydsong/API-Authenticate-Me/README.md

-GareBnB is a website clone, inspired by [AirBnB](https://airbnb.com).
-There are 16 million vacant homes in the United States alone.
-We can now make that 15,999,999.
-By listing your home on GareBnB you will give me the option to stay in your vacant home for FREE!
+GareBnB is a fullstack application clone, inspired by [AirBnB](https://airbnb.com).
+List your spot, or leave a review for a spot!
+GareBnB is where you go to show me (Gare) what your place is like and if I really want to go there!

 **Live site: [GareBnB](http://garebnb.herokuapp.com)**